 Maria Stepanova interviews & reviews

-The first full English-language edition of Maria Stepanova's poetry, War of the Beasts and the Animals, was published by Bloodaxe on 25 March.
-It was launched in the UK by Maria and her translator Sasha Dugdale at StAnza International Poetry Festival on 13 March and at a joint online event hosted by Bloodaxe Books on 23 March 2021.
+The first full English-language edition of Maria Stepanova's poetry, War of the Beasts and the Animals, was published by Bloodaxe on 25 March 2021.
+It was launched in the UK by Maria and her translator Sasha Dugdale at StAnza International Poetry Festival on 13 March and at a joint online event hosted by Bloodaxe Books on 23 March (a film of the latter is posted below).
 It is a Poetry Book Society Translation Choice.
-War of the Beasts and the Animals will be distributed in North America from 4 May 2021 by Consortium Books.
+War of the Beasts and the Animals is distributed in North America by Consortium Books.

 Maria Stepanova is one of Russia’s most innovative and exciting poets and thinkers, and founding editor of Colta.ru, an independent arts and culture website which has been compared to Huffington Post in its status and importance.
 Her meta-memoir In Memory of Memory (Fitzcarraldo Editions) was published on 17 February, followed by War of the Beasts and the Animals on 25 March.
 Both are translated by poet and Russian specialist Sasha Dugdale.
-In Memory of Memory is on the shortlist for the 2021 International Booker Prize.
-A feature in The Guardian about the shortlist announcement of 22 April 2021 is here.
+In Memory of Memory was shortlisted for the 2021 International Booker Prize.

 A profile of Maria Stepanova ran in The Guardian of 11 February 2021.